Macrometacorp/docs/docs/cep/tutorials/consuming-data.md

 For the stream processor to consume events, the following is required.

-* Message schema: To identify the messages to select for stream processing.
-The schema of the messages is defined via a *stream*.
+- Message schema: To identify the messages to select for stream processing.
+The schema of the messages is defined via a _stream_.

-* Source: The messages are consumed from different sources including streaming applications, cloud-based applications, databases, and files.
-The source is defined via a *source configuration*.
+- Source: The messages are consumed from different sources including streaming applications, cloud-based applications, databases, and files.
+The source is defined via a _source configuration_.

 A source configuration consists of the following:

 - `source.type`: This annotation defines the source type via which the messages are consumed, and allows you to configure the source parameters (which change depending on the source type).
-For the complete list of supported source types, see [Streams Query Guide - Source](../query-guide/stream.md#source)
+For the complete list of supported source types, see [Sources](../source/index.md).

 - `map.type`: This annotation specifies the format in which messages are consumed, and allows you to configure the mapping parameters (which change based of the mapping type/format selected).
-For the complete list of supported mapping types, see [Streams Query Guide - Source Mapper](../query-guide/stream#source-mapper)
+For the complete list of supported mapping types, see [Source Mappers](../source/source-mapper/index.md).

 - `attributes`: This annotation specifies a custom mapping based on which events to be selected into the stream processing flow are identified.
 This is useful when the attributes of the incoming messages you want the stream processor to consume are different to the corresponding attribute name in the stream definition.